holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 ### Bundle Formats

 Holochain implementations must be able to load Holochain applications that have been serialized, either to disk or for transmission over a network.
 Holochain uses a bundling format that allows for specification of properties along with other resources in a manifest that can include recursively bundled elements of the same general bundling format but adapted for different component types.
 The bundling format can also store the resources themselves within the same file; any of the sub-bundles can be specified by "location", which may be specified to be in the same bundle, in a separate file, or at a network address.
-Thus we have Zomes, DNAs, Apps, UIs, and WebApps that can all be wrapped up in a single bundle, or can reference components stored elsewhere.
-The "meta bundle" format can be seen here: https://github.com/holochain/holochain/tree/develop/crates/mr_bundle.
-The manifests for each of the type of bundles that MUST be implemented are specified as follows:
+Thus we have Zomes, DNAs, Apps, UIs, and WebApps that can all be wrapped up in a single bundle, or can reference components stored elsewhere.[^metabundle] The manifests for each of the type of bundles that MUST be implemented are specified as follows:

+[^metabundle]: The "meta bundle" format can be seen here: <https://github.com/holochain/holochain/tree/develop/crates/mr_bundle>.

 #### DNA Bundle Manifest